3DRaven/pi-hole2vpn/README.md

 ## State after playbook executed

+0. If `group_vars/vpn->autogenerate_ssh_key: true` on localhost will be generated ssh keypair to path `group_vars/vpn->path_and_filename_of_private_ssh_key_on_localhost`.
+Existing keys never be replaced.
+1. Default ubuntu user with name `ubuntu` on remote host will be disabled and registered user with name `group_vars/vpn->user_to_add`.
+For the user on remote host will be registered new generated public key or existing public key from path `group_vars/vpn->path_and_filename_of_private_ssh_key_on_localhost`+`.pub`
-1. Docker is installed on the remote host.
+3. Docker is installed on the remote host.
-2. Pi-hole DNS is installed on the remote host.
+4. Pi-hole DNS is installed on the remote host.
 Added whitelist.
-3. All requests to port 53 inside the VPN will be redirected to the Pi-hole DNS, even if some spyware attempts to make a direct request to 8.8.8.8.
+5. All requests to port 53 inside the VPN will be redirected to the Pi-hole DNS, even if some spyware attempts to make a direct request to 8.8.8.8 or other.
-4. Zram is installed if `install_zram: true`.
+6. Zram is installed if `install_zram: true`.
 It is a good method to expand VPS RAM on the remote host.
 But you must have linux kernel with zram module.
 As example https://liquorix.net/#install
-5. WireGuard is installed on the remote host.
+7. WireGuard is installed on the remote host.
-6. Client configuration files are generated on the localhost.
+8. Client configuration files are generated on the localhost.
 Will be generate two type of files:
-  a.
-Only DNS requests VPN.
+  * (not tested) Only DNS requests VPN.
 So, only DNS requests from client will be send to VPN, other traffic will be direct.
     This configs will be placed to ./clients/111-42.eu-north-1.compute.amazonaws.com/etc/wireguard/clients/wg0/dns
-  b.
-All traffic over VPN.
+  * All traffic over VPN.
 This in ./clients/111-42.eu-north-1.compute.amazonaws.com/etc/wireguard/clients/wg0/full
-7. (not tested) If default `group_vars/vpn->wireguard_listen_port` port is blocked all traffic from ports `group_vars/vpn->fallback_wireguard_listen_ports` will be redirected to `group_vars/vpn->wireguard_listen_port`
+9. (not tested) If default `group_vars/vpn->wireguard_listen_port` port is blocked all traffic from ports `group_vars/vpn->fallback_wireguard_listen_ports` will be redirected to `group_vars/vpn->wireguard_listen_port`
-8. All unknown p2p TCP traffic not recognized by Pi-Hole to tcp ports [123,443,80,8009] and udp ports [137] disabled and totaly all logged.
+10. All unknown p2p TCP traffic not recognized by Pi-Hole to tcp ports [123,443,80,8009] and udp ports [137] disabled and totaly all logged.
 Some spyware apps use direct requests.
 After I found this hidden traffic, battery lifetime significantly increased.
 Telegram use 5222,80,443 but 80,443 not only Telegram, so 80,443 were restricted and it works fine.
 ## Using VPN from phone: